 Instruments Used to Measure Change

-This section describes the instrument(s) that were used during the study to measure change.
+This section describes the instrument(s) that were used during the evaluation to measure change.
 In the context of E&O studies, instruments are a measurement device (i.e. a survey, test, observation log, focus group, etc.) used to measure changes in the target audiences understanding and adoption of target behaviors.

 Instrument Design and Validation